 In Sabol’s first season, Northwood placed seven members on the All-GLIAC teams, had three named to the All-Region teams, and one Honorable Mention All-American (Nick Palmer).
-The 2019 team also saw three members move on to the professional ranks, as David Vinsky was a 15th round draft pick of the St. Louis Cardinals, while Max Bain & Lennon Gwizdala both signed independent league contracts.
+The 2019 team also saw four members move on to the professional ranks, as David Vinsky was a 15th round draft pick of the St. Louis Cardinals, Max Bain signed as an UDFA with the Chicago Cubs, & Lennon Gwizdala & Colin McClelland signed independent league contracts.

 Prior to Northwood, Sabol spent the 2016-2018 seasons as the head coach at Alma College.
 In his three years with the Scots, Sabol led Alma to two of the three winningest seasons in the 118-year history of the program (28–2016, 24–2018).
 The Scots reached the MIAA Tournament twice under Sabol, marking the first time in program history the team qualified for the event.
 Alma won 67 games under Sabol and placed nine players on the All-MIAA team in Sabol’s tenure.
 It was the second time in Sabol’s career he worked at Alma, as he served as the pitching coach for the 2013 season.
 During the 2013 season, Sabol helped produce his first professional signee, Jose Velez, who signed with the Minnesota Twins after leading all of Division III in K/9.